Northern Rockies’ thoughtful approach to transforming government services with AI

 Blain also stresses the importance of using multiple opinions and sources to validate AI results rather than relying on a single output.
 Ultimately, he says, “The human is in control and has the final word and ownership.”
 This balance preserves trust and ensures communications with constituents always feel genuine.

-Blain now looks forward to the AI transformation of HR efforts at Northern Rockies.
-The HR team manages numerous union agreements and employment types — from firefighters to lifeguards to public works staff — which can make HR document creation complex and time consuming.
-Box AI will easily help with this.
+Northern Rockies is now instituting AI transformation across its HR organization.
+The HR team manages numerous union agreements and employment types, from firefighters to lifeguards to public works staff, which can make HR document creation complex and time consuming.

-For instance, Blain foresees creating AI agents — automatic workflows based on given instructions — that can generate offer letters tailored to each position’s clauses and language.
-“Something like Doc Gen could create a first draft that HR can tweak, saving hours spent pulling together documents or copying clauses incorrectly,” he describes.
+Blain foresees creating custom AI agents (automatic workflows based on given instructions) for various HR scenarios, such as an agent that can generate offer letters tailored to each position’s clauses and language.
+“Box Doc Gen could create a first draft that HR can tweak, saving hours spent pulling together documents or copying clauses incorrectly,” he describes.

-Optimally, this would free HR professionals to focus on strategy and employee relations rather than repetitive paperwork.
-Northern Rockies is already working with Box Consulting to modernize HR processes, recognizing that thousands of tasks could benefit from AI assistance.
+This would free HR professionals to focus on strategy and employee relations rather than repetitive paperwork.
+Northern Rockies is working with Box Consulting to modernize such HR processes, recognizing that thousands of tasks could benefit from AI assistance.

 He’s also excited about the potential to use AI to analyze multimedia files beyond basic metadata, adding richer context to help organize and classify data.
 “It’s a big pool of unstructured data, and once you add structure, you really have power,” he says.